What Is 3D Printing?

 Firstly, additive manufacturing is in opposition to the traditional manufacturing technique, known as subtractive manufacturing.
 As you might have guessed, all manufacturing until relatively recently was subtractive.
 On one hand, one process adds material to create an end piece (i.e. additive) whilst the other removes material to create an end piece (i.e. subtractive).
 This is the key difference.

-3D printing is an additive manufacturing process that is based on the simple idea of converting a digital model into a solid, three-dimensional object.
-Over the years, various 3D printing technologies have been developed in this industry, with a remaining common feature of creating a physical model layer-by-layer.
+In concrete terms, additive manufacturing is the process of converting a digital model into a solid three-dimensional object.
+Over the years, many 3D printing technologies have been developed in the industry; the common feature is always the creation of a physical model layer by layer.

 The development of 3D printing materials has varied over the years.
-Some have improved over time and others have developed or have just emerged with the advent of new technologies.
-From plastic to metal, to surprising materials such as edibles and even the ashes of the deceased; each material meets specific needs and often adapts to a particular technology.
+Some have improved over time and others have have just emerged with the advent of new technologies.
+From plastics to metals, to surprising materials such as edibles and even the ashes of the deceased; each material meets specific needs and often adapts to a particular technology.

 New formats and materials are constantly being developed into different formats such as resins for DLP and SLA technologies, filaments for FDM technologies, advanced thermoplastic polymers or metal powders for DMLS technologies.
 These innovations in material enable the development of more resistant models with a higher print quality.
 Currently, the market for 3D printing materials has a significant reach and is still growing.
 Many players are betting on its development and it is expected that by 2021, the 3D materials market will reach a value of $1.4 billion.